APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

 ## Next meeting

-  Discussion of Date - Pembleton, Keith (USQ) unavailable for next 3 meetings
+  Discussion of Date as Keith Pembleton is unavailable for next 3 meetings.
+  **ACTION**: Sarah to send out 3 doodle polls and send out new meeting requests.